Frequently Asked Questions

 • Facebook Peer Group

-• Customer support from Mayvue Solutions
+• Customer support from Mayvue

 The joint development nature of AASHTO and its licensees allows for enhancements and customizations identified by a specific state or multiple states to be integrated into the core product, ultimately benefiting the entire user community.
 As a result, BrM is constantly growing and addressing the needs of its users.
 BrM customizations specifically required by an agency can be presented to the AASHTOWare Bridge Task Force and the user community for incorporation into the core product, thereby potentially falling under core product support going forward.
 This is a key advantage of using BrM.
 The inclusion of customizations or enhancements minimizes the financial impact on your agency to maintain.
 This benefit is not offered by other software providers.